MatchaOnMuffins/MyIP/README.md

 A list of arguments can be found by running `myip --help`.

 ## Installation
-Use make to build and install the binary. libcurl is required to build the binary.
+libcurl and make are required to build MyIP.

 To install libcurl on Ubuntu:
 ```bash